-Vikas brings diverse experience of the Food and Beverages industry with demonstrated leadership capabilities in new product development, cost innovation and supply chain to develop and launch innovation projects.
+innovation projects.
 Previously, he spent almost a decade in GlaxoSmithKline Consumer Healthcare Limited across R&D and Supply Chain functions and 3 years with Hindustan Unilever Ltd. in the R&D function.

-Vikas has a master's in Food Technology from the Central Food Technology Research Institute, Mysore and is a graduate in Horticulture from University of Horticulture and Forestry, Solan, Himachal Pradesh.
+Vikas has a master's in Food Technoloav from the Central Food Technology Research Institute, Mysore and is a graduate in Horticulture from University of Horticulture and Forestry, Solan, Himachal Pradesh.